beyazc/go-deep-check/README.md

 # go-deep-check

-not finished yet. work is in progress
+not finished yet. work in progress